oicr-gsi/oicr-gsi/source/data-review-reporting/data-review-and-reporting.rst

         </tr>
         <tr>

     #.
-If this is the second amended report (i.e. version 3 report), keep a continuous record of all amended sign-offs by simply adding more amended sign-offs underneath the old ones.
-Example:
+For additional amendments, keep a continuous record of all amended sign-offs by adding the sign-offs for the current amendment directly below all previous amended sign-offs:

         .. image:: images/v3_amended_sign_offs.png